ckoonce3/chess-app/README.md

-# Chess App Frontend
+# Chess App Front End

-This frontend was build using React.
+This front end was build using React.
 The React app code can be found in the chess-app-view folder.
+The backend is not deployed yet, but the front end is currently deployed at https://main.d2vnyrz11op24h.amplifyapp.com/